 Tree and grass pollen counts are both high at this time of year, a double dose of misery that may drive allergy sufferers indoors.
 While tree pollens will start to recede in some parts of the country by the end of this month, grass pollen is heading into its peak season.

-Warmer temperatures and sunny days may be coaxing you outdoors, but if you’re allergic to grass pollen, you might want to adjust your excursion times.
-Research from Aarhus University in Denmark finds grass pollen counts peak during the mid- and late-afternoon hours.
+Warmer temperatures and sunny days may lure you outdoors but, if you’re allergic to grass pollen, you might want to adjust your excursion times.
+Grass pollen counts peak during the mid- and late-afternoon hours.

 Grass pollens continue to be a problem, along with mold spores, which peak this month.
 The hot, humid weather leads to a burst of new mold growth — especially on dry leaves, dead grass, and plants.